J Church Transfer Improvements

-Community-based organizations, stakeholders and neighbors will be involved in shaping the process for evaluating and adjusting the design of this project.
-Based on public feedback and ongoing, on-the-ground data monitoring of the transfer zone changes, we can adjust our operations meet the needs of the community and Muni customers.
-Both qualitative and quantitative data will be collected after implementation and will inform any changes needed and whether permanent approval of the transfer zone should be pursued.
+Since its inception, community-based organizations, merchants, stakeholders and neighbors have been involved in shaping the design of the new transfer point.
+Based on public feedback and ongoing, on-the-ground data monitoring of the transfer zone changes, we have made adjustments to our operations in order to meet the needs of the community and Muni customers.

 We want your feedback